Graham Paper Company: History

 Graham Paper was incorporated in August 1880.
 In 1897, the company experienced a major financial setback with the loss of large stock inventory, due to a fire that destroyed half of the Security warehouse in St. Paul, Minnesota.
 In the late 1890s, the company decided to relocate from the waterfront district to the Cupples block, a state-of-the-art industrial development project being constructed in the Mill Creek Valley area of St. Louis.
 According to geographer Virginia Henry, many business elite considered the move ill-advised, as it was commonly believed that Graham Paper was moving too far from its business contacts in the downtown area.
 She notes, however, that "the move proved to be a wise one for not long afterward many of the printers in the old town began moving out and locating further west."
 Additionally, she notes:

 Among the numerous economies furnished to the tenants in the Cupples Station Blocks were those of elimination of delay and expense of drayage, saving of waste and damage to goods in handling, and transaction of business entirely under cover, especially advantageous during inclement weather.
 Also, they were able to make use of the practice of less-than-carload lots--the assembling of less-than-carload shipments into carloads.

 In 1901, Graham Paper bought out one of its most successful rivals, the Brown & Clark Company, based in St. Louis.
-The company had been previously founded by former Graham Paper employees.
+The company had been founded by former Graham Paper employees.